 - Positron emission mammography

 Stages of Breast Cancer

-There are four stages of cancer, but the precise stage depends on a host of factors.
+With the patient’s cancer diagnosis, there are four stages of cancer, but the precise stage depends on a host of factors.
 Depending on which stage they are in, breast cancer patients may need to consider surgery as a treatment option.
 The four stages of breast cancer include:

 - Stage I

 - IA: Cancerous breast tumor is larger than 2cm but has not spread to lymph node tissue.

 - IB: Small clusters of breast cancer cells are found in lymph node tissue, and/or there is a tumor smaller than 2cm.